Searching for a source of difference in Gaussian graphical models: Undirected graphs basics

-Here, we briefly review key notions regarding Gaussian graphical models, relevant for our work.
+Here, we briefly review key graph notions relevant for our work.
 For a detailed exposition, see \cite{lauritzen:96}.

 Consider an undirected graph $G=(V,E)$ where $V$ is a set of nodes and $E$ is a set of edges.
 A subset of vertices $A$ defines an induced subgraph $G_A=(A, E \cap A\times A)$.
 A subgraph is said to be complete if all pairs of its vertices are connected in $G$.
-A clique is a maximal complete subgraph, that is, it is not a subset of any other complete subgraph.
+A clique is a maximal complete subgraph, that is, it is not a subgraph of any other complete subgraph.
 Two disjoint subsets $A,B \subset V$ are said to be \textit{separated} by a subset $S$ (disjoint from $A$ and $B$) if all paths from $A$ to $B$ contain vertices from $S$.
+A graph $G$ is decomposable if and only if the set of cliques of $G$ can be ordered so as to satisfy the \textit{running intersection property}, that is, for every $i=2,\ldots,k$, if $S_i= C_i \cap \bigcup_{j=1}^{i-1} C_j $, then $ S_i \in C_l$, for some $l <i-1$.
+Although this ordering is generally not unique, the structure of the graph uniquely determines the set of cliques $\left\{C_1,\ldots,C_k\right\}$ and the set of \textit{separators} $\left\{S_2,\ldots, S_k\right\}$.
+For ease of notation, it is often set $S_1=\varnothing$, so that the set of separators becomes $\left\{S_1,\ldots, S_k\right\}$.